 We all know there is no Pleasure in losing.
 Losing doesn’t make you Happy, either; it might even make you feel hopeless.
 One, however, might feel Joyful in losing.
 Losing is not, however, in and of itself, joyful and something to look forward to.
 One does not enjoy it out of resignation.

 A loss renders our own strivings absurd.
 Absurdity is not futility, no matter how futile our strivings to be better or perhaps even simply to understand seem to be.
 A loss puts us in our place, perhaps even prompting us, in Samuel Beckett’s words, ‘to fail again, to fail better.’
 Put differently, are we dancing to the music of the flute?
-(Luke 7:31-35) Are we fickle, difficult to please because of our negativity and complaints, and shifting our my beliefs and attitudes?
+(Luke 7:31-35) Are we fickle, difficult to please because of our negativity and complaints?

 The point is to come to terms with the inevitability of losing without succumbing to it; it is to acknowledge our human condition, and to let God in to realise ourselves in Godself.